Kimserey/BlogArchive/20170316_sticky_nav_bootstrap.md

 Today I will demonstrate one way to achieve a sticky navbar in `Bootstrap v4` using `fixedsticky`.

+This post will be composed by three parts:

 ```
 1. Get the librairies
 2. Page without sticky